Skip to content

 When the planes hit the Twin Towers on September 11th, the world watched as one of the most recognizable symbols of power and freedom fell.
 From the smell of fire to the sound of sirens, New Yorkers witnessed firsthand the events of that day.
 Even now, they can recall the moments of tragedy and heroism that tested and ultimately strengthened our city.

-Walk with us as we explore Ground Zero.
+Walk with us as we explore Ground Zero, New York.
 Hear firsthand accounts from guides who remember 9/11.
 Learn about the new World Trade Center and the 9/11 Memorial and Museum.
 Take a moment to honor the lives lost and to see and celebrate New York City’s resilience.

 Firsthand Accounts